dmazin/dmazin.github.io/_posts/2024-02-19-submodules.md

 When you check out commits, git doesn't automatically update submodules for you.
 You have to do that using `git submodule update`.

 Hopefully, understanding how git tracks submodules makes them less confusing.
 It made them less confusing to me.
 Feel free to write me if anything still confuses you.

-## Notes
-[1] `git cat-file is a nifty utility that git ships with out-of-the-box.
-Objects are stored in binary and with some other special optimizations, so this lets us view them.